nilliams/provider.js/README.md

         // The '$http' *service* is injected as a provider for '$http' exists }

-Here's a trivial example in full, where I provide a simple string value, to cement the idea.
+Here's a trivial example in full, providing a simple string value:

     Provider.provide('$foo', function() {
       return ENV_TEST ?
 'Yehuda!' : 'World!';